 7.29.2.
-Feasibility study for draft changes.
+Feasibility study for change projects.

 - As part of draft changes and initiatives feasibility study, a register of initiatives is generated.
-The register is consolidated by DoRM&PO, the responsible business unit, and submitted to the Project and Product Committee, an advisory body to the Executive Board. - DoORIS&BC jointly with FRMO and DoICC assesses risks attributed to project implementation and risks mitigated by the project for each initiative, and generates a statement on risks;

-- The Finance Unit and project managers jointly calculate financials for each initiative (NPV, TCO, etc.); - A risk report and a list of financial indicators are presented to the Project and Product Committee; - PPC recommends to the Executive Board and the Executive Board decides on the implementation of projects, changes and prioritises initiatives.
+The register is consolidated by the Project Office and submitted to the Project and Product Committee, created as an advisory body to the Executive Board. - DoORIS&BC jointly with FRMO and DoICC assesses risks attributed to project implementation and risks mitigated by the project for each initiative, and generates a statement on risks; - The Finance Unit and project managers jointly calculate financials for each initiative (NPV, TCO, etc.); - A risk report and a list of financial indicators are presented to the Project and Product Committee; - PPC recommends to the Executive Board and the Executive Board decides on the implementation of projects, changes and prioritises initiatives.